nerwuuus/portfolio-projects/README.md

 # I. Program Board Meeting Excel file description
 ## Issue description
 The main reasons for creating this file were:
-- lack of access to ServiceNow by some internal stakeholders.
+- Lack of access to ServiceNow by some internal stakeholders.
 - Lack of a solution enabling the review of project statuses without obtaining data from multiple reports.
 - The need to create a file that would be presented during status meetings held every two weeks.
 ## General information